 Agendas spoil the fun.
 I learned it at school too: a talk starts with an agenda about what you’re gonna talk about.
 But why‽ I like to write my talks as storylines with twists and turns that keep people engaged.
 If you watch a TED talk, how many speakers spend time talking about what they’re gonna talk about?

 I usually give a rough outline, but you won’t see me showing a slide with a table of contents.
 This seems like some weird relict from academia that people just kept doing without questioning it.
 Or a tool to survive boring talks because you always know how much material is left.

-> I use OmniGraffle (no, they don’t sponsor me and yes I have to pay the full price for each and every product 😞) for diagrams.
-I used to do them using Keynote’s on-board tools but they are just prettier with a proper application.
+I use OmniGraffle for diagrams.
+I used to do them using Keynote’s on-board tools, but they are just prettier with a proper application.
 If I need to reveal parts step by step, I use layers.
-Fortunately you can copy and paste directly from OmniGraffle into Keynote.
+Fortunately, you can copy and paste directly from OmniGraffle into Keynote.
 I should look into automatization for positioning though because it gets obnoxious to paste, resize, and position whenever something changes.

-> Eventually I come up with something very rough that qualifies as a first draft.
+Eventually, I come up with something very rough that qualifies as a first draft.
 It hasn’t perfect typography and may even have stand-in graphics.
-But it has the complete story.
+But it has the complete story arc.
 This is a moment of great relief because the rest is mere busywork.
 Annoying as it is; it’s not as anxiety-inducing like the creative groundwork.

-> I’ve reached that point on April 2 – which is late by my standards but I had a vacation and a bunch of social responsibilities (annoyingly including my own birthday) shortly before.
+I’ve reached that point on April 2.
+That’s late by my standards, but I had a vacation and a bunch of social responsibilities (annoyingly including my birthday) shortly before.

-> This draft is about to change a lot!
+This draft is about to change a lot!